 In accordance with the aforementioned Article 51 of Council Regulation (EC) No 4/2009 of 18 December 2008, the Directorate General of Justice Administration, as the Portuguese central authority, provides assistance in those proceedings laid down in the Regulation and will take all appropriate measures to that end.

-- to transmit and receive such applications;
+- transmit and receive such applications;

-- to help locate the debtor;
+- helping to locate the debtor;

 - to facilitate the ongoing enforcement of maintenance decisions, including any arrears;